top of page

 A generic, inclusive strategic planning process engages others in ideation, refinement, and development.

 • Ideation.
 The first step is to listen.
 Stakeholders are invited to submit ideas using a planning platform.
-It is crucial to select a technology readily accessible and use multiple forms of communication to encourage participation in the strategic planning process.
+It is crucial to select a readily accessible technology and use multiple communication channels to encourage participation in the strategic planning process.

 • Refinement.
 Ideas are tagged and compared through comparison sorts.
-Stakeholders are invited to prioritize the ideas submitted using pre-identified criteria such as culture alignment, cost, quality, and timeliness.
-This phase also includes a checkpoint for leaders to ask for more information and accept, revise, or reject ideas.
+Stakeholders are invited to prioritize the submitted ideas using pre-defined criteria such as cultural alignment, cost, quality, and timeliness.
+This phase also includes a checkpoint for leaders to request additional information and to accept, revise, or reject ideas.
 The use of scores makes it easier to filter ideas.

 • Development.
 After collecting and refining the ideas, it is time to transform them into a strategic plan.
-Stakeholders from each part of the business are asked to take the refined strategy and create a detailed plan.
-A strategic plan typically includes a vision statement, mission statement, goals, objectives, tactics and measures, and a review timeframe.
+Stakeholders across the business are asked to take the refined strategy and develop a detailed plan.
+A strategic plan typically includes a vision statement, mission statement, goals, objectives, tactics, measures, and a review timeframe.

 How to Overcome 3 Inclusive Strategic Planning and Thinking Barriers